Physical Therapist Assistant Overview

 Physical Therapist Assistant Salary & Job Outlook

 How much does a physical therapist assistant make?
-The Bureau of Labor Statistics indicates the U.S. median physical therapist assistant salary in 2010 was $49,690 per year, with a much faster than average projected job growth until 2020 of 46 percent.
+The Bureau of Labor Statistics indicates the U.S. median physical therapist assistant salary in 2013 was $53,360 per year or $25.65 per hour, with a much faster than average projected job growth until 2022 of 41 percent.
+(Bureau of Labor Statistics)

 PTA Professional Organizations